napuzba/xpiks-website/_tutorials/interface-mainview.md

 <h3>Opened directories</h3>

 Shows directories which are opened at the moment.
-You can remove them or show only files from selected directories by filtering them.
+You can remove them or show only files from selected directories by <a href="{{site.url}}/tutorials/interface-filtering/">filtering them</a>.

 <p>
   <img alt="Opened directories" src="{{site.url}}/images/tutorials/interface/opened-directories.png" class="small-12 large-12" />